Jack Herum: Coaching career

 After his playing career, Herum began his coaching career in 2016 as a graduate assistant at the University of Minnesota-Duluth, where he completed his master's in education in 2018.
 Ahead of his third season with the team in 2018–19, he was promoted to director of basketball operations.

 Herum began his NBA coaching career in 2019 as a player development coach for the Wisconsin Herd under head coach Chase Buford.

 In 2020, Herum was hired as a player development coach for the Milwaukee Bucks.
 Herum held the position under head coaches Mike Budenholzer, Adrian Griffin, and Doc Rivers.

 As a player development coach with the Bucks, Herum was a part of the 2020-21 Milwaukee Bucks team that won the 2021 NBA championship.

 On July 8, 2024, the Bucks announced that Herum had been promoted to assistant coach and head of player development under head coach Doc Rivers.

+On August 7, 2026, the Bucks announced that Herum would remain on the Milwaukee coaching staff in an assistant coach/player development role under new head coach Taylor Jenkins.